Memphis, Indiana

-Memphis is a census-designated place (CDP) in Clark County, Indiana, United States.
-The population was 695 at the 2010 census.
+Memphis is a census-designated place (CDP) in Union Township, Clark County, Indiana, United States.
+The population was 1,077 at the 2020 census.

 History

-A post office established at Memphis in 1854.
+A post office established at Memphis Indiana in 1854.
 The original settlers were from Memphis, Tennessee.

 2012 tornado outbreak

 On March 2, 2012, a tornado between Henryville and Memphis damaged 15 homes on Broadway.
 Homes were also damaged on Stricker Rd.
 Volunteers from as far as Germany and Singapore went to Memphis to help.